Smarta tradition

 The Smarta tradition developed during (early) Classical Period of Hinduism around the beginning of the Common Era, when Hinduism emerged from the interaction between Brahmanism and local traditions.
 The Smarta tradition is aligned with Advaita Vedanta, and regards Adi Shankara as its founder or reformer.
 Shankara championed the thesis that ultimate reality is impersonal and Nirguna (attributeless) and any symbolic god serves the same equivalent purpose.
 Inspired by this belief, the Smarta tradition followers, along with the five Hindu gods, include a sixth impersonal god in their practice.
 The tradition has been called by William Jackson as "advaitin, monistic in its outlook".

-The term Smarta also refers to Brahmins who specialise in the Smriti corpus of texts named the Grihya Sutras, in contrast to Shrauta Sutras.
+The term Smarta also refers to Brahmins who specialise in the Smriti corpus of texts named the Grihya Sutras, which concerns itself with the domestic responsibilities of householders, in contrast to the Shrauta Sutras - also a Smriti corpus, which emphasizes retention of the historical Vedic oral, communal, and ritual tradition.
 Smarta Brahmins, with their focus on the Smriti corpus, are contrasted from Srauta Brahmins, who specialise in the Śruti Corpus, that is, rituals and ceremonies that follow the Vedas.
+Though Smarta and Srauta Brahmins retain, study, and adhere to both Grihya Sutras and Srauta Sutras according to their familial Vedic Shakha, the contrast leads to differences in practice, occupation, and religious philosophy.